 Welcome fruit basket and complimentary cake

 In my opinion, the outdoor sunken bath doesn’t look inviting to me.

 The other room is a mirror image of the bedroom but comes with 2 daybeds.
 The room is actually nice and cosy if you want a change of view, take a nap or do some reading.

 The pantry is meant for preparing light meal.
 Remember to bring along loads of snacks and drinks (especially bottled water) from Singapore.

 The villa is all about infinity.
 The infinity pool is the focal point as you enter the villa.
 Not forgetting the stunning panoramic views of the lush rainforest and ocean.
 Exclusively for Pool Villas, you can choose to indulge in the signature floating breakfast at your very own private pool.

 The best spot to witness the beautiful sunset with exceptional privacy.

 Dinner at Saffron

-Turn-down service were offered every night.
+Turn-down service was offered every night.
 Housekeeping will set the mosquito netting down, lighting the oil burner and incense, completely transforming the mood before turning in.